The Community Foundation of Louisville Inc

 - Application: Rolling (apply once per calendar year, considered monthly thereafter)

-- Restriction: Each organization can receive only once per calendar year
+- Restriction: Each organisation can receive only once per calendar year

 Fund for Louisville - Racial Justice Cohort